fsnowdin/RenDot/README.md

 // Execute GDScript inside the Godot Engine
 execute: print('Hello world!')
 Player, happy: "How about that!"
-Player, sad: "I can only make 3 faces unfornately..." // 3 basic character expressions currently: Neutral, Happy, Sad
+// 3 basic character expressions currently: Neutral, Happy, Sad; more can be added Player, sad: "I can only make 3 faces unfornately..."
+// Monologue which means there are no face sprite in the dialogue box
 mono: It's okay though.
-When I'm in my head, the possibilities are endless! // Monologue which means there are no face sprite in the dialogue box
+When I'm in my head, the possibilities are endless!
-// We can add a new character quite easily!
+// We can add a new character quite easily New-Character, neutral: "Hi!
+I'm new here!"
-New-Character, neutral, final: "Just be sure to add a final key to the last line!"
 ```
-Run parser.py to export the script as a JSON file for use with radmatt's [Godot Dialogue System](https://radmatt.itch.io/godot-dialogue-system).

 ## License
 Licensed under the MIT license.